spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 ### Final improvements

 This metric definitely isn't perfect, but it produces some interesting words in the top 50 list, most notably *inspector/inspection* and *cockroach/roach*.
+Note that depending on your implementation, output might be different.
+Always check whether your output makes sense!
 There are plenty more improvements possible to get the list of words even more
 representative: